Implementing the Phased Retirement Program

 - Photocopy the agreement and forward the original for the appropriate signatures: dean, provost, chancellor, and/or vice president.

-- Send the signed original agreement and the Initial Release to the Director, Employee Benefits (Office of Human Resources) for approval.
+- Send the signed original agreement and the Initial Release to the Senior Director, Total Compensation (OHR) for approval.

-- After the college receives a fully-executed copy of the agreement, complete initial payroll data entry in PeopleSoft according to the instructions included in the business process for Ending an Appointment for Employee Receiving a Severance Package.
+- After the college receives a fully-executed copy of the agreement, complete initial payroll data entry in PeopleSoft according to the job aid instructions included in the Phased Retirement Job Aid.

-- At the end of the Phased Retirement, complete the final steps as instructed in the business process for Ending an Appointment for Employee Receiving a Severance Package.
+- At the end of the phased retirement, complete the final steps as instructed in the job aid for Ending a Phased Retirement.

-- Have the employee sign the Subsequent Release on the Last Day of Employment and forward it to Employee Benefits.
+- Have the employee sign the Subsequent Release on the last day of employment and forward it to OHR.

-- If vacation needs to be paid out, send vacation balance verification to Employee Benefits.
+- If vacation needs to be paid out, send vacation balance verification to OHR.

-After receipt of the Subsequent Release, and the expiration of the 15 day rescission period, enter the Action/Reason on the Job Data panel in PeopleSoft and take the full charge for the cost of the HCSP deposit against the budget account provided on the Phased Retirement Agreement.
-Deposit the HCSP lump sum in the employee's account at MSRS.
+After receipt of the Subsequent Release, and the expiration of the 15 day rescission period, enter the Action/Reason on the Job Data panel in PeopleSoft and take the full charge for the cost of the Health Care Savings Plan (HCSP) deposit against the budget account provided on the Phased Retirement Agreement.
+Deposit the HCSP lump sum in the employee's account at the Minnesota State Retirement System.

 - Complete the employee portion of the Phased Retirement Program and submit to department.